-I think we realize how much we can be positively affected by the kind words or encouragement from another person, but applying kindness to ourselves can trigger those same feelings of motivation, peace, and joy.
+I think we realize how much we can be positively affected by kind words or encouragement from another person, but applying kindness to ourselves can trigger those same feelings of motivation, peace, and joy.
 Furthermore, we are less likely to fall into bitterness or depression because of the powerful positive effect on our mental health.

 I thought it was also interesting that self-esteem didn’t have the same life-improving effect.
 Thinking better about ourselves is not as beneficial as treating ourselves better.